aucoeur/thesis_embargo/README.md

     > The `build` directory contains the bundled code that is pushed to Google Apps Script.

     - Development mode: `npm run deploy`
+        > On first run, review and approve permissions in Script Editor
     - Production mode:  `npm run deploy:prod`

     ### Development vs Production mode